Bashir1999/alzheimers_data/README.md

  * How does educational level correlate with the risk of Alzheimer's? -- Done
  * What is the effect of smoking and alcohol consumption on Alzheimer's diagnosis? --
  * What is the correlation between cholesterol levels (total, LDL, HDL, and triglycerides) and Alzheimer's diagnosis?
- * What is the relationship between head injuries and Alzheimer's?
+ * What is the relationship between head injuries and Alzheimer's? -- DONE
  * What are the major risk factors for Alzheimer's in different ethnic groups?
  * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?
  * How do diet and physical activity levels interact to affect Alzheimer’s diagnosis?